 Calbee Jagabee: One of Japan’s Best Potato Stick Snacks

-Calbee is the largest snack food manufacturer in Japan, and according to their latest financial report, the top 3 product lines whose sales amount is large are as follows.
+As you may know, Calbee is Japan’s largest snack food manufacturer.
+According to their latest financial report, the top 3 product lines with large sales amounts are as follows.

-Actually, they are all potato snacks.
-Specifically, as the name indicates, the Calbee Potato Chips line consists of potato chips products, while the others are potato stick snacks.
+These are all potato snacks.
+Specifically, the Calbee Potato Chips line literally consists of potato chips products, while the others are stick-shaped potato fries.

-Since I wrote about Calbee Jagariko potato sticks in this article before, today I will talk about Calbee’s Jagabee series that is ranked third above.
+Since I wrote about Calbee Jagariko potato sticks in this article before, today I will talk about the Jagabee series ranked third.

 Calbee Jagabee (カルビー じゃがビー)

-The other day, I went shopping at a supermarket near my house and bought the Calbee Jagabee shown in the photo above.
+The other day, I went shopping at a supermarket near my house and bought the Calbee Jagabee shown in the picture above.

-The Japanese potato stick snack, Jagabee was first introduced in 2006 by Calbee, and today the line-up is made up of 7 regular products, which include the one I purchased this time with a lightly salted flavor (うすしお味).
+The Japanese potato snack, Jagabee was first introduced in 2006 by Calbee, and today its line-up is made up of 7 regular products, which include the one I purchased this time with a lightly salted flavor (うすしお味).

-These potato fries are made by deep-frying potatoes with skin, so you can see a dark brown potato stick in the photo above.
+Since these potato fries are made by deep-frying potatoes with skin, you can see a dark brown potato stick in the picture above.

 Jagbee vs Jagariko (Jagarico)

 One primary difference between Calbee Jagariko (Jagarico) and Jagabee is texture.
-The Jagariko potato fries are crispy, somewhat hard, while these Jagabee potato sticks are soft crunchy compared to Jagariko.
+The Jagariko potato fries are crispy, somewhat hard compared to Jagabee, while these potato sticks have a pleasant crunchy bite.

-Calbee Jagabee, together with Jagariko, is one of the best-selling fried potato sticks in Japan, so if you are interested in Japanese potato stick snacks, these Calbee’s potato fries are must-try items.
+Calbee Jagabee, together with Jagariko, is one of the best-selling fried potato sticks in Japan.
+So if you are interested in Japanese potato stick snacks, these potato fries are must-try items.

-Lastly, according to the ingredient list on the top paper lid, the Calbee Jagabee potato stick is made from Non-GMO potato, vegetable oil, salt, corn starch, powdered Kombu (kelp) seaweed extract, seasoning (amino acids and so on), and vitamin C.
+Lastly, let’s the specific ingredients.
+Based on the list, the Calbee Jagabee potato stick consists of Non-GMO potato, vegetable oil, salt, corn starch, Kombu (kelp) seaweed extract powder, yeast extract powder, amino acid seasoning, and vitamin C.